Ready to find the perfect college degree?

 DSW vs. PhD: Choosing the Right One

 Social workers do not need an advanced degree to work in the field.
 They only need advanced degrees if they want to work in higher positions.
 They should compare DSW and Ph.D. programs to decide which is best for them.
-DSW programs focus more on preparing students for working in administration positions.
-A Ph.D. program helps students hone their research skills and prepare them for jobs where they do research.
+DSW programs focus more on preparing you for working in administration positions.
+A Ph.D. program helps you hone you research skills and prepare you for jobs where you do research.
 Those with a DSW might work as a hospital administrator or a social work supervisor who oversees the work that caseworkers do.
 A Ph.D. holder can use his or her degree to write and publish work on community issues and other problems affecting the field.

 MSW Residency Work